Safe Autonomous Lane Changing: Planning with Dynamic Risk Fields and Time-Varying Convex Space Generation: Introduction

-\item We introduce a strategy for generating time-varying convex feasible spaces that guarantee both kinematic feasibility and safety requirements through rigorous mathematical formulation.
+\item We develop a sequential convexification strategy that constructs time-varying convex feasible spaces.
+This guarantees kinematic feasibility and transforms the non-convex collision avoidance problem into a tractable form for real-time solving.

-\item We formulate the planning problem as a finite-horizon nonlinear optimal control problem and solve it using a constrained iterative Linear Quadratic Regulator (iLQR) algorithm that jointly optimizes trajectory smoothness, control effort, and risk exposure. \end{itemize}
+\item We formulate the planning task as a finite-horizon optimal control problem solved via a Constrained iLQR algorithm.
+This approach jointly optimizes trajectory smoothness, control effort, and risk exposure while strictly enforcing safety constraints. \end{itemize}

-The rest of this paper is organized as follows: Section II presents the DRF and convex feasible space modeling.
-Section III details optimization problem formulation and constrained iLQR solution.
-Section IV reports experimental results with analysis.
-Section V concludes the paper.
+The remainder of this paper is organized as follows: Section II discusses related works.
+Section III details the methodology including DRF and convex feasible spaces.
+Section IV presents the optimization problem formulation and solution.
+Section V provides experimental analysis, followed by the conclusion in Section VI.